Understanding Lost Wages in a Personal Injury Case

 Bonuses

-When your injury causes you to miss out on bonuses, you can ask for compensation for this.
+When your injury causes you to miss out on bonuses, you can ask for compensation.
 Proving lost bonuses might mean showing documentation of past bonuses.
 You can also have your employer make a report detailing how employees like you earn bonuses and what additional compensation you’re likely missing out on.

 Victims often have to use their sick days to recover from their injuries.
 If it weren’t for the injuries, you’d have been able to use those sick days anytime.
 You have a right to compensation for the fair value of a sick day.